rackerlabs/rackspace-how-to/content/rpc-microsoft/rpc-microsoft-faq.md

 #### What are some use cases for Microsoft Cloud Platform?

--   **Core infrastructure**: Microsoft Systems Center is an ideal choice whenever seasonal spikes require additional power from your hardware reserves or Microsoft Azure.
+-   **Core infrastructure**: Microsoft System Center is an ideal choice whenever seasonal spikes require additional power from your hardware reserves or Microsoft Azure.
 -   **Application hosting**: Consisting of Microsoft SharePoint and Exchange, the Rackspace dedicated Cloud Office product is the ultimate application for the Microsoft Cloud OS platform.
--   **Web hosting**: You can host production, QA, and development environments on Systems Center with confidence.
+-   **Web hosting**: You can host production, QA, and development environments on System Center with confidence.
 -   **Database hosting**: System Centers, Windows Azure Pack, and either SQL Server or MySQL Server, deliver the essential environment to architect an enterprise-grade SQL database service, and private-cloud security is maintained.
-You can natively manage database servers through Systems Center or DBaaS.
+You can natively manage database servers through System Center or DBaaS.
 -   **Disaster recovery** - The Microsoft virtualization stack provides for disaster recovery.
 Build out these critical environments by using known technologies, such as PowerShell and Windows Server, on a platform